 Learn more about our Pre-Professional Theatre Program.

-The next auditions are being held on September 20, via zoom.
+The next auditions are being held on September 12 at our Granville Island campus, 1400 Johnston Street.
 Limited spaces remain, so book your spot today.